 To combat the trend, individual miners (and there are hundreds of thousands of them around the world) are on the lookout to increase their processing power.
 They can do so by forming mining networks referred to as mining pools.
 Mining pools don’t only share their computational power, but also the block reward.
 If a given mining pool beats other miners to the solution, each of the contributing miners in the winning pool receives a share of the cryptocurrency reward.

 Mining is a very complex computational process.
 As such, its biggest downside is the amount of energy required to run the mining rigs.
 As mining difficulty increases, the energy needed to mine a new block increases, as well.
 Since the dawn of Bitcoin in 2009, the cost of mining new units of cryptocurrency has skyrocketed.
 For this reason, the mining community is always on the lookout for new ways to lower the cost of their work.

 One of the solutions is moving to a location with cheap energy.
-Iceland and Russia, for example, have cheaper electricity than Belgium.
-The cost of mining one bitcoin is nearly three times as high in Belgium as it is in Iceland or Russia.
+Iceland and Russia, for example, have cheaper electricity than Germany.
+The cost of mining one bitcoin is nearly three times as high in Germany as it is in Iceland or Russia.
 The latter two are, therefore, more cost-efficient for a mining business.
 Another solution is using renewable energies to power mining rigs.
 According to research from the Bitcoin Mining Counsel, in Q4 of 2021, it was estimated that 58.5% of the energy used to mine bitcoin came from renewable energy.